input-output-hk/peras-design/docs/reports/tech-report-1.md

 ## Implementation path

-The somewhat nice decoupling between the voting layer and the Nakamoto consensus layer, along with the fact that votes are only taken into account in bulk, e.g. when they form a quorum on some round seems to make it possible to implement Peras in a way that does not impact too much consensus, and at very least in an incremental way.
+The somewhat nice decoupling between the voting layer and the Nakamoto consensus layer, along with the fact that votes are only taken into account in bulk, e.g. when they form a quorum on some round, seems to make it possible to implement Peras in a way that does not impact too much consensus, and at very least in an incremental way.

 * It might be possible to experiment with Peras using real nodes on a special-purpose testnet.
 Votes and certificates could be represented as ordinary transactions with well-known characteristics.
 A thread could be added to the node to create and verify votes and certificates.
 The node's chain-selection code would have to communicate with that thread.
 * A dedicated votes and certificate management process could be built and run separately, with the node only periodically checking this process when it needs to decide upon chain selection.
 While this might not be acceptable on a real production network due to the added latency on a critical path, it might be good enough to experiment with Peras on a testnet.